 He tortured himself for his own guilt!

 Hester, Pearl, and Dimmesdale reconnect when Pearl is seven, and they decide to run away together to Europe, after Dimmesdale’s final sermon, to be given on Election Day.
 Dimmesdale slowly becomes more ill with each passing day, and holds his hand over his heart in pain.
 Chillingworth discovers the family’s connection and plan; he books himself a ticket on the same ship with them.

-Dimmesdale delivers his Election Day sermon with fervor and newfound energy - many say it’s the best sermon he has ever given.
-He ends by calling Hester & Pearl up to the scaffold with him, where he acknowledges his part in Hester’s adultery and his guilt for not stepping forward as Pearl’s father seven years before.
+Dimmesdale delivers his Election Day sermon with fervor and newfound energy.
+He ends by calling Hester & Pearl up to the scaffold, and acknowledges his part in Hester’s adultery and his guilt for not stepping forward as Pearl’s father seven years before.
 He tears open his shirt and reveals an “A” engraved into his skin, and then he dies.

 The townspeople cannot believe what they have seen; some even outright deny that Dimmesdale had the “A” on his chest.
 Chillingworth dies within a year of Dimmesdale and leaves his entire inheritance to Pearl, making her very rich.
 Pearl and Hester leave New England for Europe soon after.

 I DEFINITELY saw a letter A on his chest.